 Sweeping, vacuuming, and/or dust mopping your floors regularly will keep grit and dirt from accumulating and being tracked over the floor, where it can cause scratches.
 Be sure to only use a vacuum that has a setting for wood floors.

-If your floors came with a factory finish, consult the manufacturer’s recommendations for the proper cleaning products to use.
+If your floors come with a factory finish, consult the manufacturer’s recommendations for the proper cleaning products to use.
 Not all finishes are the same, even though your neighbor gets good results with one cleaning product, it may not be the right one for your floor.

 Step away from the oil soap!
 Grandma may swear by it, but most warranties from finish manufacturers are voided by the use of oil soap cleaners.
 If you don’t know the exact finish you have on your floors, consult a local wood flooring professional to purchase a quality cleaning solution.